 If your editor supports saving files as UTF-8 with a UTF-8 byte order mark (aka BOM), you can use that instead of an encoding declaration.
 IDLE supports this capability if Options/General/Default Source Encoding/UTF-8 is set.
-Notice that this signature is not understood in older Python releases (2.2 and earlier), and also not understood by the operating system for #! files.
+Notice that this signature is not understood in older Python releases (2.2 and earlier), and also not understood by the operating system for script files with #! lines (only used on Unix systems).

 By using UTF-8 (either through the signature or an encoding declaration), characters of most languages in the world can be used simultaneously in string literals and comments.
-Using non-ASCIIcharacters in identifiers is not supported.
+Using non-ASCII characters in identifiers is not supported.
 To display all these characters properly, your editor must recognize that the file is UTF-8, and it must use a font that supports all the characters in the file.